main-ah-logo-horz-w_gradbox

 October 28, 2020kteixeira

-What is Parkinson’s Disease?
+What is Parkinson’s Disease in Seniors?

-Movement is adversely affected in people with Parkinson’s disease.
 A slight tremor in one hand might start to manifest, but symptoms of the disease also include stiffness and slowing of movement.
 Facial expressions become limited, and speech is often slurred.
+While the disease has no cure, early detection and treatment can dramatically improve quality of life and slow the progression of symptoms.
+When symptoms begin to appear, a physician may prescribe medications to help improve symptoms.
+In some cases, a doctor may recommend surgery to regulate areas of the brain.

 When a senior displays one of the following signs, it should not be an immediate cause for concern.
 However, if the elderly individual shows multiple symptoms, an appointment should be made with the senior’s doctor for a diagnosis and care plan.